HomeEnglishPrestationsCMP ArgentiqueBoutiqueArticlesInfos SiteRevue de Presse

 You will surely notice that there is no shutter on this pinhole, it is the ancestral technique of the " cap" which is used: the lens cap is placed in front of the pinhole, this lens cap is removed and film exposure begins.
 At the end of the exposure time the cap is put back on the pinhole to stop the light.
 Exposure times ranging from a few seconds in full sun to several minutes if the day is cloudy, a manual shutter accuracy of the order of a second is largely sufficient!

-If you use an iPhone, the PINHOLE ASSIST app' is really excellent: it allows to enter the actual aperture of your pinhole, to inform the film used and to use the integrated camera as a cell. exposure time is then calculated, taking into account the reciprocity failure please!
+If you use an iPhone, the PINHOLE ASSIST app' is really excellent: it allows to enter the actual aperture of your pinhole, to inform the film used and to use the integrated camera as a light meter.
+Exposure time is then calculated, taking into account the reciprocity failure please!
 For the most motivated, it is even possible to enter your own reciprocity failure curves!

 PINHOLE ASSIST application